Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 | HAVE_APPLY_OUTDEG    |  true/false  | This parameter controls whether there is an additional data path for load out-degree. |

-The second one: ThunderGP also provides a mechanism to using the low level APIs (__L1__) to build customize data-flow.
+ThunderGP also provides a mechanism to using the low level APIs (__L1__) to build customize data-flow.
 Our existing code in template can be a reference.
 The customize steps are shown below:

 * Modify the apply_kernel.mk, change the variable ```CUSTOMIZE_APPLY``` to true
 * Write the accelerator code in vertex_apply.cpp, a HLS function ```vertexApply``` is needed for building the accelerator